Apply for an IPA licence

 Qualifications: An applicant for licence is required to have passed the Joint Insolvency Examination (JIE) set by the JIEB; or in the case of an eligible applicant from another member state of the European Economic Area, that he/she complies with the requirements of the EC Qualifications Regulations.

-Practical Training and Experience: An applicant for a licence, whether based on having been previously licensed or on having passed the JIE or having satisfied the EC Qualifications Regulations, is required to show his/her ability to carry out unsupervised the functions and duties of an IP based on having been engaged during the three years immediately before applying in work relating to the administration of estates in respect of which an insolvency practitioner has been appointed involving not less than 600 hours higher experience in insolvency administration.
+Practical Training and Experience: An applicant for a licence must demonstrate that they can carry out (unsupervised) the functions and duties of an IP.
+In the last three years they must have more than 600 hours’ higher experience in insolvency administration.
 All licence applications will be required to provide a written statement or be invited to an interview.
 Generally, an applicant will be expected to have been engaged in insolvency administration for not less than 100 hours in each of the three years before applying.